-- The applicant must present two forms of identification, at least one of which must be a passport, and both of which forms of identification must be recognized as legitimate identity documents by the authorized DoD employee. - The applicant and the authorized DoD employee must exchange sufficient information for the ECA vendor to ensure that the binding of the identity proofing to the certificate request is unambiguous and accurate.
-This information (e.g., certificate request number, certificate request password) may vary among ECAs, but must be specifically defined by the ECA in its CPS as part of its certificate request process. - The applicant must sign a copy of the ECA's subscriber agreement form in the presence of the authorized DoD employee. - The authorized DoD employee must also sign the ECA's subscriber agreement form.
+- The applicant must sign a copy of the ECA's subscriber agreement form in the presence of the authorized DoD employee. - The authorized DoD employee must also sign the ECA's subscriber agreement form.
 The authorized DoD employee must retain a copy and provide a copy of the signed form to the applicant.
-DoD Components may choose to maintain subscriber agreements in a centralized location, in which case the DoD Component PKI POC must provide the authorized DoD employees with instructions for transferring the forms to the centralized location. - The authorized DoD employee must send an email that is digitally signed with the employee's CAC signature certificate to the ECA, containing: - The name of the applicant, - A statement that the authorized DoD employee has performed identity proofing for this applicant in accordance with the ECA CP, - The citizenship of the applicant asserted by the country representative, and - The information binding the identity proofing to the certificate request for the applicant
+DoD Components may choose to maintain subscriber agreements in a centralized location, in which case the DoD Component PKI POC must provide the authorized DoD employees with instructions for transferring the forms to the centralized location. - The authorized DoD employee must send an email that is digitally signed with the employee's CAC signature certificate to the ECA, containing: - The name of the applicant, - A statement that the authorized DoD employee has performed identity proofing for this applicant in accordance with the ECA CP, - · The citizenship of the applicant asserted by the country representative, and - The information binding the identity proofing to the certificate request for the applicant

-C.2.3 ECA Requirements
+11.2.3 ECA Requirements